-Despite these various sources of error, and the potential dangers they pose for empirical work, there have been few attempts to systematically account for them across all available data sources.5 Most efforts to improve population and GDP measures have focused on extending their spatial or temporal coverage (which we are interested in as well).
+Despite these various sources of error, and the potential dangers they pose for empirical work, there have been few attempts to systematically account for them across all available data sources.6 Most efforts to improve population and GDP measures have focused on extending their spatial or temporal coverage (which we are interested in as well).
 These projects typically 'fill in' gaps from country-year series that were the result of conflict or political instability (Gleditsch, 2002).
-Perhaps the most prominent example of this is the historic GDP and population dataset constructed by Angus Maddison and later the Maddison Project (Bolt and van Zanden, 2020; Maddison, 2010).
+Perhaps the most prominent example of this is the historic GDP and population dataset constructed by Angus Maddison (Bolt et al., 2018; Maddison, 2010).
+While these efforts have been extremely useful, as reflected in the thousands of citations they receive, they do not directly address our primary concern, which is the existence of bias and error in reported country-year estimates.
+While this line of research has focused on providing researchers with more data, we add to this contribution by both extending the coverage of the estimates temporally and spatially and by providing researchers with a means of quantifying and analyzing the relative precision of the resulting estimates.